 Hands On, Hands Off

-Once you’ve a soup pot of ideas check out the specifics.
+Once you have a soup pot of ideas, check out the specifics.
 Some programs only provide chef-demos that you watch … no stirring.
 Others are very hands-on.
 You want a chef’s jacket or a green apron to wear back home?
 Written recipes?
 Those types of schools are for you.
 Now you’ll have the right look (all chef-y) and the right ingredients, in the correct amounts (!), to roll out the new recipes back home.

 If wine is a passion, think of cooking + wine.
 “In the Napa Valley a very popular program is the wine lovers ‘Boot Camp,’ our name for some of the CIA’s enthusiast programs,” says Virginia Mure, communication manager at the Culinary Institute of America, headquartered in Hyde Park, N.Y.
 “This two- or five-day course is a great venue for family reunions, girlfriend gatherings or solo getaways.”

 What else would you like: spa treatments, afternoon walking tours, excursions to food producers?
 A museum perhaps?
 Yoga was an important part of a trip I led to Paris, but equally so was the gourmet food.
 Charlotte Puckette, the innovative author of The Ethnic Paris Cookbook, taught us how to make a five-mushroom soufflé.
 At L’Ami Jean, a Basque restaurant I’d chosen as part of the tour experience, acclaimed chef Stéphane Jego selected each course.
 During dessert, he popped up tableside to see how we liked his signature rice pudding, with confiture de lait, creme anglaise, dried fruit and praline—a recipe so scrumptious The New York Times reprinted it several years ago.
 The next day it was yoga’s “up dogs” and “down dogs” that helped us get us back in shape.

 Second Helpings, Please!